 - After a Faculty Committee decides the outcome of an Academic Progress review, or a Late Review application, they will email you an outcome letter.
 The outcome letter will include information about how the decision was reached and information about the possibility of appealing the outcome.

-the Higher Degrees by Research (HDR) Assessment Procedure and the Student Appeals Procedure.
+- The key policies and procedures relevant to academic progress appeals are: the Academic Progress Policy, the Higher Degrees by Research (HDR) Assessment Procedure and the Student Appeals Procedure.
 These policies and others can be found in the online Deakin Policy Library.

 On what grounds can I appeal a faculty academic progress outcome?